-Example 1 - The General Counsel and Chief Financial Officer have been offered the chance to go to an international rugby match by a law firm with which they have previously worked and who may be engaged by the Group in relation to future projects.
+Example 1 - The GC and CFO have been offered the chance to go to an international rugby match by a law firm with which they have previously worked and who may be engaged by the Group in relation to future projects.
 The cost of the ticket is in excess of €50.

-In this situation, prior approval must be obtained as the hospitality is in excess of €50 (see paragraph 3.5 of the Policy).
-As the hospitality is offered to the General Counsel and Chief Financial Officer, they should seek approval by sending a Gift / Hospitality Declaration Form or email to the Chief Executive Officer.
-The Chief Executive Officer should consider the circumstances of the invitation in light of the criteria in paragraph 3.4 and paragraph 3.9 of the Policy.
-In the case, the proposed hospitality is appropriate as it is not illegal, is consistent with accepted business practice and there is no expectation of something in return.
-The hospitality should be recorded in the Group's Gift / Hospitality Register.
+In this situation, prior approval must be obtained as the hospitality is in excess of €50.
+As the hospitality is offered to the GC and CFO, they should seek approval by sending a Gift / Hospitality Declaration Form or email to the CEO.
+The CEO should consider the circumstances of the invitation in light of the criteria set out above.
+In this case, the proposed hospitality is appropriate as it is not illegal, is consistent with accepted business practice and there is no expectation of something in return.
+The hospitality and CEO's approval should be recorded in the Group's Gift / Hospitality Register.

-Example 2 - The team has recently completed a tender for legal advisers.
-One of the unsuccessful firms has asked for a breakfast meeting with the General Counsel and Chief Financial Officer to receive feedback at a nice hotel in Prague.
+Example 2 - The procurement team has recently completed a tender for a major supply contract.
+One of the unsuccessful bidders has asked for a breakfast meeting with the Chief Operating Officer and CFO to receive feedback at a nice hotel in Prague.

 The hospitality is below the €50 threshold and so no approval is required.
-However, the General Counsel and Chief Financial Officer should nevertheless consider the criteria in this Policy to determine whether it is appropriate to accept such hospitality.
+However, the Chief Operating Officerand CFO should nevertheless consider the criteria in this Policy to determine whether it is appropriate to accept such hospitality.
 In this instance, it is likely to be appropriate as the hospitality is not illegal, is consistent with accepted business practices, and, while the relevant law firm will be seeking feedback to assist it in future bids, there is no expectation of something in return for the hospitality.